BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Data.md

 ## Part Four: Data Distribution Advancements

-There are many other ways that the "CryptFinger" user-data system could be expanded, building on the benefits of cryptographic elements.
+There are many other ways that the "CryptFinger" user-data system could be expanded, building on the benefits of its cryptographic elements.
 These include:

 * **Signed Metadata.** Data elements could be individually signed.
 The user might sign aliases and links, to verify their authenticity; or other parties might sign data to offer their own verification of the data.
 * **Provable Metadata.** Aggregate data could be published, with the individual data elements being elided, but those data elements could then be proven through inclusion proofs.
-For example, a user might include a list of 10,000 elided followers, and any of those followers could prove who they are by matching the elision hash; or a professor working on a paper might maintain an elided list of references while his paper is in process, only revealing it when he publishes.
+For example, a user might release a list of 10,000 elided followers, and any of those followers could prove who they are by matching an elision hash; or a professor working on a paper might maintain an elided list of references while his paper is in process, and reveal an individual entry when he's accused of using the source without credit, but only reveal the full list upon publication.
 * **Repackaged Metadata.** Because the sample CryptFinger is signed, its content can be used in other venues.
 For example, a publisher printing a new article by Carmen could capture her CryptFinger data, elide out anything that's irrelevent, and publish it as an "About the Author" that contains provable information known to have originated the `carmen@cryptfinger.com` account.

 There are many more possibilities.